janaagaard75/azure-functions-typescript/README.md

 ## TODO

-- Continuous deployment to Azure through CircleCI.
 - Move some logic to an external file as a proof of concept.
-- Use a Node module as a proof of concept.
+- Use a Node module or two as a proof of concept.
+- Add an Azure test that verifies the endpoint.
 - Better type definition for the functions.
 (HttpResponse is missing.)
 - Set the main branch to `production`.
 - Protect the main branch.
 This can only be done once the project has become public.
 - Rollup?
 Remember to add both Day.js and something else.
 - Pre-commit for Prettier?
 See <https://prettier.io/docs/en/precommit.html>.
+- Document the solution.

 ## Documentation